 You can consider a standard testamentary trust created for minors to be a discretionary trust since minors cannot manage financial interests.
 In this case, you need the trustee or conservator to use your instructions and their discretion to manage the trust for them and use it to provide for their needs.

-A discretionary trust is usually created for a spouse or adult children inheriting a large sum of money.
+A discretionary trust is created using a discretionary deed of trust and usually chosen for a spouse or adult children inheriting a large sum of money.

-This is typically done to protect assets from a beneficiary’s poor money-management skills, extravagant spending habits, a gambling or drug habit, personal or professional creditors, lawsuits, divorced spouses, preditors/scams, etc.
+This is typically done to protect assets from a beneficiary’s poor money-management skills, extravagant spending habits, gambling or drug habit, personal or professional creditors, lawsuits, divorced spouses, predator’s/scams, etc.

-A trustee is named who has complete control to manage the finances until a pre-specified time or until the beneficiaries are capable of managing them as determined by the trustee.
+A trustee is chosen who can name beneficiaries if they are otherwise unspecified and has complete control to manage the finances until a pre-specified time, until the beneficiaries are capable of managing them as determined by the trustee, or the lifetime of the beneficiary.

 A spendthrift trust may be allowed in some states.
-It is a trust that can be used while you are alive or after your death.
+It can be either and irrevocable living trust that can be used while you are alive and after your death when it becomes testamentary or a testamentary trust created in your will.
 It is specifically created to protect the assets of a beneficiary from themselves.
 These are typically people that:

-The spendthrift trust is a form of discretionary trust, since the beneficiary has no right to the funds and can’t spend it before they actually receive it.
+The spendthrift trust is most effective if it is also a discretionary trust, and the beneficiary has no right to the funds and can’t spend it before they actually receive it.
 Although the trust protects the portion of the inheritance that remains in it, the money that the beneficiary has received is available to creditors and others.

 It can be a long-term trust and usually exists until the beneficiary becomes financially responsible enough to manage their inheritance responsibly.
 This may be a predetermined age that you dictate in the trust or at the discretion of the trustee.
 It may exist for their children to inherit if the beneficiary never becomes responsible enough.

-The trust names an independent trustee to manage the trust to avoid assets being squandered, used unwisely, or claimed by creditors.
+The trust names an independent trustee to manage the trust to avoid assets being squandered, used unwisely, or claimed by creditors, frivolous lawsuits, and dishonest business partners.
 In addition to a spendthrift provision, such as No part of the income or principal of this trust shall be subject to anticipation, alienation, or assignment by any beneficiary, other provisions you could add to the trust may vary by state and include:

 Spendthrift trusts cannot deny payment for many kinds of obligations, such as child support, alimony, and debts incurred for necessities of life such as food or shelter.
-Assets may not be protected from government claims.
+Assets may not be protected from government claims, such as taxes.

-Being the trustee of a spendthrift trust can be very stressful and often involves very difficult decisions, so take care with who you choose.
+Being the trustee of a spendthrift trust can be very stressful and often involves very difficult decisions, so take care with who you choose and leave detailed instructions that could ease the burden.
 Since the trust must be carefully tailored to the individuals involved and the spendthrift provision must be carefully worded, it is best to seek professional help.

 Preparing to create a testamentary trust is similar to a living trust and involves finding all your assets and making decisions about the type of trust, trustee, and specific details of its contents.